haskell-servant/servant-auth/README.md

 ## Cookies

 What if, in addition to API tokens, we want to expose our API to browsers?
-We can, with a single character change
+All we need to do is say so!

 ### CSRF and the frontend